What is Radiation Therapy?

 Prostate Brachytherapy (Internal Radiation Therapy)

-With brachytherapy, radioactive material is placed into the prostate using needles or a catheter.
+With brachytherapy, radioactive material is placed directly into the prostate using a hollow needle.
 There are two types of brachytherapy: low dose rate (LDR) brachytherapy and high dose rate (HDR) brachytherapy.

-LDR brachytherapy - is when your doctor uses a needle to insert radioactive "seeds" about the size of a rice grain into the prostate.
+LDR brachytherapy - is when your doctor uses a thin needle to insert radioactive "seeds" (the size of a rice grain) into the prostate.
 These seeds send out radiation, killing the prostate cancer cells nearby.
 In LDR, the seeds are left in the prostate even after treatment is finished.

-HDR brachytherapy - is when your doctor will insert radiation into your prostate using a catheter.
-This catheter may remain in your body until treatment is complete.
-But the radiation source is only inserted in your prostate temporarily.
-Once your treatment is finished, all radioactive material is removed.
+HDR brachytherapy - is when your doctor puts radiation into your prostate using a slightly larger hollow needle to insert a thin catheter.
+This catheter stays in your body until treatment is done.
+The radiation source stays in your prostate for a short period of time.
+Once your treatment is done, all radioactive material is removed.

-Surgery and anesthesia are required for both LDR and HDR brachytherapy.
-In addition your may need to stay in the hospital overnight to complete their treatment.
+Anesthesia is needed to insert the needles for both LDR and HDR brachytherapy.
+You may need to stay in the hospital overnight.

 What are the Benefits, Risks and Side Effects of Radiation Therapy?

 The benefit of radiation therapy is that it is less invasive than surgery.
-Both types of radiation are effective for early stage prostate cancer.
-You may need to get the two types of radiation combined.
-If you have advanced or aggressive cancer, hormone therapy is added to improve cancer control.
+Whether the radiation is given externally or internally, this treatment is effective for early stage prostate cancer.
+Some need both types of radiation combined to treat their cancer.